Richard Taylor (filmmaker)

 Sir Richard Leslie Taylor (born 8 February 1965) is the founder, creative director and head of New Zealand film prop and special effects company Wētā Workshop.

+Richard Taylor is best known for his work on both of Peter Jackson's Middle-earth film trilogies, The Lord of the Rings (2001–2003) and The Hobbit (2012–2014).

 Early life

 Taylor was born in Cheadle, Cheshire, England, on 8 February 1965, and emigrated as a child to New Zealand, where his family lived at Te Hihi, and later the Auckland suburb of Patumahoe.
 He was naturalised as a New Zealand citizen in 1974.
 Taylor studied at Wesley College, Paerata, and then became a graduate of the former Wellington Polytechnic.